 If you're self-employed or a member of a partnership and have been adversely affected by coronavirus (COVID-19) use this scheme if you're eligible to claim the grant.

-You can make a claim for the second and final grant if you’re eligible, even if you did not make a claim for the first grant.
+You can make a claim even if you did not make a claim for the first grant if your business has been adversely affected on or after 14 July 2020.

 What you will need